 Selected Works and Working Papers.

-1. Reasons for Peace: Peace talks are seldom successful (i.e., reach a lasting agreement) and their success rate fell from 40 to 13 percent after 1914.
-In this paper, I model wartime negotiations, rationalize their declining success, and characterize their optimal design.
-The model extends the reputational bargaining framework by adding hidden effort i.e., to prevent surplus destruction and unilateral defeat.
-I find that a policy-driven increase in ceasefires during peace talks largely accounts for their declining success and reduces welfare.
-This is because a persistent stalemate prompts combatants to quickly reach an agreement.
-I even find natural conditions when it is optimal to never hold a ceasefire during a negotiation.
-In general, however, it may be optimal to hold a brief ceasefire with a deterministic deadline at the beginning of the negotiation.
+1. Reasons for Peace: Peace talks are seldom successful (i.e., reach a lasting agreement) and since 1914, their success rate fell from 40 to 13 percent.
+In this paper, I model wartime negotiations, account for their declining success and characterize the welfare-maximizing (optimal) negotiation design.
+The model extends the reputational bargaining framework by allowing players to exert hidden effort preventing surplus destruction and military defeat.
+I find that the declining success of wartime negotiations can be rationalized by an increase in ceasefire (i.e., pauses in fighting) coinciding with negotiations.
+Intuitively, combatants only negotiate when fighting reaches a draw and a persisting draw prompts combatants to quickly reach an agreement.
+Ceasefires avoid costly fighting but ensure that a persisting draw is uninformative: thus combatants stall and are less likely to reach an agreement.
+I find natural conditions for when it is never desirable to negotiate during a negotiation.
+Nonetheless, the optimal negotiation may begin with a brief ceasefire and subsequently continues as combatants fight.